 Drive Time: 3h

-The Wollongong coast makes one of the most gorgeous spots for skydiving.
+The Wollongong coast is one of the most gorgeous spots for skydiving.

 Before leaving Wollongong, make a stop by North Beach Pavilion for their famous metre-long pizzas where you can order up to 3 different flavours.

-Of course you can also opt for the G-up experience where you sit back and enjoy aerobatic stunts performed by the pro.
+Of course you can also opt for the G-up experience where you sit back and enjoy aerobatic stunts performed by a professional.

 Accommodation: The Sebel Kiama Harbourside

 National Park Entrance Fee – AU$12/vehicle